mikedatsik/HoudiniClip/README.md

 HoudiniClip
 ===========
 Add useful data to clipboard and read it another Houdini session.
+More feachers will add later.

 - Copy/Paste Bundles to clipboard